 - Pain and suffering

-Our attorneys have successfully recovered compensation for numerous accident victims over the years, as you can see in our verdicts and settlements.
+Our Los Angeles truck accident lawyer have successfully recovered compensation for numerous accident victims over the years, as you can see in our verdicts and settlements.

 If a loved one is killed, you may be an eligible family member to pursue wrongful death damages.
 A successful wrongful death case helps the bereaved pay for their loved one’s end-of-life expenses, including funeral and burial costs.
 It may also award compensation for the loss of the loved one’s income and financial benefits, as well as other things.
 Not only can these claims provide the financial compensation family members need and deserve, it can also provide closure in the form of holding the responsible party accountable.

 Our experienced, aggressive attorneys do not back down to trucking companies or their powerful insurance representatives.
-If you want to know if you have a case, please call Kirtland & Packard for a free case evaluation at (855) 711-4933.
-We fight tirelessly on behalf of truck accident victims in El Segundo, Los Angeles, Long Beach, Orange Country and all of the surrounding areas.
+If you want to know if you have a case, please call Kirtland & Packard for a free case evaluation at (310) 536-1000.
+We fight tirelessly on behalf of truck accident victims in Redondo Beach, Torrance, South Bay, Los Angeles County and all of the surrounding areas in California.
 To contact us, you may also fill out the form at the top of this page.